- Prayer and Worship

 The first element of this type of prayer is reading (lectio): you take a short passage from the Bible, preferably a Gospel passage and read it carefully, perhaps three or more times.
 Let it really soak-in.

-The second element is mediation (meditatio).
+The second element is meditation (meditatio).
 By using your imagination enter into the Biblical scene in order to "see" the setting, the people, and the unfolding action.
-It is through this mediation that you encounter the text and discover its meaning for your life.
+It is through this meditation that you encounter the text and discover its meaning for your life.

 The next element is prayer (oratio) or your personal response to the text: asking for graces, offering praise or thanksgiving, seeking healing or forgiveness.
 In this prayerful engagement with the text, you open yourself up to the possibility of contemplation.

 Contemplation (contemplatio) is a gaze turned toward Christ and the things of God.
 By God's action of grace, you may be raised above meditation to a state of seeing or experiencing the text as mystery and reality.
 In contemplation, you come into an experiential contact with the One behind and beyond the text.